ckan/ckanext-scheming/README.md

 * `maintainer`
 * `maintainer_email`

 New field names should follow the current lowercase_with_underscores naming convention.
 Don't name your field `mySpecialField`, use `my_special_field` instead.

+>[!NOTE]
+> The `ckan_dataset.yaml` file provided in this extension is just an example schema that mirrors standard CKAN behavior.
+It defines many of these standard fields, but you are free to include or exclude them in your custom schemas.

 ### `label`